lkarpins/rancid-tomatillos/README.md

 Future features could include:

 * Adding functionality to allow a user to add personal ratings
-* Add functionality for user favorite movies feature
+* Adding feature for users to add movies to 'favorites'
 * A "theatre-suite" where movies can be added using POST

-* Add more error-handling to search-bar to notify the user that there are no matches
+Improvements

+* Adding error-handling for search-bar if user types unexpected characters or titles
-* Prevent movie details from rendering empty data to instead render "No data available"
+* Rendering 'no data available' for movie details missing values from API

 ## Setup
 1. Fork and clone this repository